Degra02/apcm/notes/symmetric.typ

 === After DES: AES

+=== Trusted Computing Base
+The trusted computing base (TCB) of a computer system is the set of all hardware, firmware, and/or software components that are critical to its security, in the sense that bugs or vulnerabilities occurring inside the TCB might jeopardize the security properties of the entire system.
+By contrast, parts of a computer system that lie outside the TCB must not be able to misbehave in a way that would leak any more privileges than are granted to them in accordance to the system's security policy.

 == Stream Ciphers

+Base idea: have blocks of 1 bit.

+#figure(
+  image("assets/stream_ciphers.png", width: 70%),
+  caption: [Stream Ciphers],
+) <fig-stream_ciphers>

+The XOR operation, again, is very fast and can be easily inverted.
+The idea goes back to *Shannon Theorem*./
+The cipher that he defined has two properties:
++ The keys are perfectly random
++ For any pair $(m,c)$ of plaintext-ciphertexts, there is one and only one key k such that
+$ c = phi(m,k) $

+Two issues:
++ Dimension of the key should be the same size of the plaintext
++

+Approximate Shannon's theorem to a pseudo-random key, since it still has a periodicity.
+#figure(
+  image("assets/stream_cipher_key.png", width: 80%),
+  caption: [Stream Cipher Key Gen],
+) <fig-stream_cipher_key>

+The other approximation regarding the second principle, as the key is not used just once to encrypt one single plaintext./ After some time, the key is replaced but not for every message that I need to encrypt.

+The period of use of a key depends on the actual computing capabilities of attackers, since the basic *thread model* to consider is a brute-force attack.

+This complicates the use of symmetric ciphers, since we need to change the keys on *both* ends of the channel $arrow$ Exchange a new key!

 Takes bits or bytes as input \
 Were used for VOIP or Video